carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 ![Amazon MQ](https://d1.awsstatic.com/products/mq/Product-Page-Diagram_Amazon-MQ.17994587d6bf1579ec8c87db2bb3c5a6d485926e.png)

-- It Fully managed service for open-source message brokers
+- It Fully managed service for open-source **message brokers** for Apache ActiveMQ and RabbitMQ that streamlines setup, operation, and management of message brokers on AWS.
-- Message brokers allow software systems, which often use different programming languages on various platforms, to communication and exchange information.
-Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that streamlines setup, operation, and management of message brokers on AWS.
+- It allows software systems, which often **use different programming languages on various platforms, to communication and exchange information**.
 - It can be configured in HA mode across to AZs.
-- Exam Tip: Amazon MQ is similar to SQS but is used for existing applications that are being migrated into AWS.
-SQS should be used for new applications being created in the cloud.
+- Exam Tip: Amazon MQ is similar to SQS but is used for existing applications that are being migrated into AWS. **SQS should be used for new applications being created** in the cloud.

 ## Storage